emqx/eip/active/0011-jq-in-rule-engine.md

 ### Suggested JQ Syntax in Rule SQL

-We'd better use JQ along with the rule SQL, as it is common to use the output of a SQL function as the input of JQ, or to assign the output of JQ to an SQL variable and then SELECT it as part of the SQL result.
+We'd better use JQ along with the rule SQL, as it is common to use the output of an SQL function as the input of JQ, or to assign the output of JQ to an SQL variable and then SELECT it as part of the SQL result.

 One way is use JQ as a normal SQL function, e.g.: